uniquid/dev-in-a-box/README.md

 * Connect the device to you computer
 * Copy the APK on your device and launch

-When the system is up you may want to start some [Java tank simulator](https://github.com/uniquid/tank-java) or [C tank

 Check System Components
 -----------------------